- Civil Clinics

 In addition to client work, you will receive practical classroom instruction in a client representation, such as case and fact analysis, mediation advocacy, depositions and other discovery, motion and trial practice, domestic violence, use of law office software, and interdisciplinary collaboration with other professionals.
-Interviewing, counseling, and negotiation skills will be reviewed, as necessary.
+You will also practice your interviewing, counseling and negotiation skills.

-When representing clients, interns work together in teams of two.
-Each intern will sit as lead counsel in two to four cases at any given time.
+Interns work together in teams of two, and each intern will serve as lead counsel in two to four cases at any given time.

 Interns earn 6 credit hours.
 One-third of the hours are graded, and two-thirds are S/S+/U. Your professor may elect to grade all hours pass/fail.

 Intensive First Weeks of Class

-During the first week (or two) of classes, you will have approximately 10 hours of class per week.
-This will help prepare you to represent your clients.
-We generally review interviewing and counseling, and cover fact analysis, family law topics, office practice, and thinking about how to represent our clients.
+During the first two or three weeks of classes, you will attend extra classes to help prepare you to represent your clients.
+We generally review interviewing and counseling, and cover fact analysis, family law topics, office practice and thinking about how to represent our clients.
 The exact times of these meetings will be arranged at our first class; we will try to minimize conflict with your other classes.

-After the Intensive first weeks, formal classes will meet Monday and Wednesday from 9:00 a.m. to 10:50 a.m.
+After the intensive first weeks, formal classes will meet Monday and Wednesday from 9 a.m. to 10:50 a.m.
 Summer hours may vary.

 Teaching is normally done through simulations (role play), class discussions, special guests and critique.
 As little time as possible is devoted to lecture.
 Written class assignments include performance evaluations, written court observations, a short midterm paper, weekly journals or “reflection papers,” and a longer, end of the semester looking back paper.
 Students also prepare documents for class simulations such as motions, negotiation plans, etc. There is no final examination.

 In addition to formal classes, you will have a one-hour team meeting, a one-hour firm meeting, and 10 scheduled office hours each week.
 Expect to devote additional time when your cases are busy, such as for depositions, trial, etc.